Brints/brints-estate-backend/README.md

 # Brints Estate - Backend

-Brints Estate is a real estate website that allows users to search for properties, view property details, and contact the real estate agent.
+Brints Estate is a real estate website that allows users to search for properties, view property details, and contact the real estate owner/realtors.
 This is the backend service of the website that provides the API for the frontend to consume.
 The aim of this project is to learn how to build a full-stack web application using the MERN stack.
 Brints Estate Backend Service will bridge the gap for users to search for properties and process acquisition of the property in record time.
+Admin, Realtors and landlords can upload, update and delete property.

 ## Table of Contents